Princeton

 The original OT is sized for an 8 Ohm speaker impedance.
 It will make sure the power tubes “see” the correct impedance and can operate at optimal conditions in terms of clean headroom potential and frequency response.
 If you had an OT designed for a 2 ohm speaker load the tubes would operate at their best with a 2 ohm speaker load.
 If you use a 8 ohm speaker with a 2 ohm OT, the tubes are pushed harder since they see a bigger load than expected.
 Both volume and clean headroom is reduced significantly, and the tone is not significantly changed.
 This effect is similar to an attenuator, which is very nice when you want to achieve the amp’s sweet spot at lower volumes.

-- Go to Mercury Magnetics web site.
+- Go to Mercury Magnetics website.
 Order the Deluxe Reverb multi-tap OT with 2, 4 and 8 ohm taps.
 Yes, we mean the Deluxe Reverb OT.

 - Remove the original OT carefully in your Princeton and store it away.
 Install the Mercury Magnetics OT.